 How can I pay my bill?

-The Arizona Center for Hand Surgery accepts all major credit cards, money orders and checks.
+The Arizona Center for Hand to Shoulder Surgery accepts all major credit cards, money orders and checks.

 We also use Care Credit—a medical credit card that, upon approval, allows you to pay your balance with our office and repay the borrowed money per your agreement with Care Credit.
 Please visit the Care Credit website for more information.